 Unknown World (October 26, 1951)

-Released on October 26, 1951: It is the atomic age, and the atom bomb can be used to destroy the world, so a scientific team determines to save civilization by drilling for a new home in the center of the earth.
+Released on October 26, 1951: (running time 1 hour and 14 minutes) It is the atomic age, and the atom bomb can be used to destroy the world, so a scientific team determines to save civilization by drilling for a new home in the center of the earth.

 Directed by Terry O. Morse